srikar-eranky/cse15l-lab-reports/lab-report-1.md

 **Working directory:** `/home`

 The cd command changes directory into another folder or directory.
-If no arguments are given, the computer doesn't know which directory to change into, so it won't produce any output or change the directory
+If no arguments are given, the terminal changes directory to the root folder, or the home folder.

 ### With directory as argument:
 ![Image](cd_directory_arg.png)